marczz/mzlinux_pages/markup/ps_pdf_djvu.md

     -   There is a wide collection of [language data ](https://github.com/tesseract-ocr/langdata) many _but not all_ are provided as an individual packages in Debian.
-    -   The Debian package _tesseract-ocr_ include tesseract comman line tool, the engine is in _libtesseract3_.
+    -   The Debian package _tesseract-ocr_ include tesseract command line tool, the engine is in _libtesseract3_.
     -   <a name="gimagereader"></a>
         [gimagereader](https://github.com/manisandro/gImageReader)